thoughtspot/thoughtspot.github.io/_release/notes.md

 If you are running a different version, you must do a multiple pass upgrade.
 First, upgrade to one of the above versions, and then to the 5.1.2 release.

-{: id="512-new"}
-## 5.1.2 New Features and Functionality

-### Data visualization color refinements

-Visualization colors have been refined to match ThoughtSpot's fresh, new look.
-You can still customize colors, and reset them to the default color palette later, if needed.

 {: id="512-fixed"}
 ## 5.1.2 Fixed Issues

 HDFS images for a cluster are now created prior to pushing the HDFS configuration.
 This ensures images are fresh during upgrade.

-Firewall on calling node of cluster no longer reverts to default settings when a node is removed.
+Firewall on the calling node of the cluster no longer reverts to default settings when a node is removed.

+Shell users can now run `tql` and `tsload` using the **thoughtspot** user.

 {: id="511-new"}
 ## 5.1.1 New Features and Functionality